sheraadams/Calculus-Helper-Android-App/README.md

         }
     }
 ```
-Similarly we calculate the inegral:
+Similarly, we calculate the inegral:
 ```java
     void integral() {
         try {